 The National Tea Day Festival

 We ALL REALLY enjoyed this.
-The hotel roof top that it took place in was super-swanky and even had flamingos in a pool.
+The hotel rooftop (Kensington Roof Gardens) that it took place in was super-swanky and even had flamingos in a pool.
 We were able to meet a number of start-up tea companies who all had great products, which we sampled and bought.
-We had an awesome time here, everyone was very friendly and welcoming, we chatted to stall holders, sampled vegan pastries, watched the flamingos, sat in the gardens and had a great time.
+We had an awesome time here, everyone was very friendly and welcoming, we chatted to stallholders, sampled vegan pastries, watched the flamingos, sat in the gardens and had a great time.

 We ranked this 5/5.